pingwin02/Minion/readme.md

 The bot supports the following 6 slash commands and one prefix command:

 1. `/info`: Provides information about the bot.
-2. `/kiedy-kolos`: Sends a link to the specified channel (defined in the env file).
+2. `/kiedy-kolos`: Updates message with events from Google Calendar API.
 3. `/losuj`: Generates a random number within the given range.
 4. `/ping`: Displays information about the bot's latency.
 5. `/purge`: Deletes the specified number of messages.